ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/columns/units.md

  Provide a URI of a unit resource to use in the definition.

+!!!
+Warning
+    The use of the `cell_uri_template` field is considered an advanced configuration option, and therefore care must be taken to ensure that the values generated are valid.

+The format of the `cell_uri_template` value **must** follow [RFC6570](https://www.rfc-editor.org/rfc/rfc6570) guidance for URI Templates.
+In the case of any doubt, follow the pattern in the examples shown above (e.g.
+`http://example.org/some-uri/{+column_name}`), as this will ensure csvcubed safely [transforms the column header](../../../uris.md#csv-column-name-safe-transformation) to the CSV-W format.

  ### Describes Observations

  Another field that can be applied to units columns that can be passed into their definition is `describes_observations`.
  This field associates the units column with the relevant observation values where the units are being used.
 Note that this is only applicable to pivoted shape cubes with multiple measures and multiple observation value columns.
-The use of this field is covered in the [configuring units](../unit-configuration.md) page.
+The use of this field is covered in the [configuring units](../unit-definitions.md) page.

 ## Reference